 Ways to contribute:

-Do you want an Internships designed around your goals?
+Do you want Internships designed around your goals?

 [Not a Paid Position] We proudly share our intern list here.

 Is your interest in video production, film-making, graphics, journalism, or business?
 If yes, we can create an opportunity to meet your personal goals.
-In the applicant interview we identify your skills level and development goals, as we say, your “reel” interest, to determine if we can go forward together.
+In the applicant interview, we identify your skills level and development goals, as we say, your “reel” interest, to determine if we can go forward together.
 Then we plan and match you to projects and volunteer teams.

 WHEN: What is your availability?
 Best time of day or evening.
 That becomes key to the plan.
 Many Interns work with us concurrently with other nonprofits, civic or performance projects.

 Built by, run by, funded by WE THE PEOPLE.

 High School: WPAA-TV is an approved Community Service placement for Wallingford High Schools.
 For details about opportunities check out this page.
 A creative way to fulfill requirements: Produce a 3-Minute Movie.
 Production opportunities occur three times a year.
 Check out this page to see if a movie challenge is happening now.
 Or be a Producer of your own TV show.
 Check out the details here.

 CONNECTING: We coordinate with interns using email.
-Write us at Freeman at wpaa dot TV.
+Write us.
 But you can just drop by to get this ball rolling.

 This process is handled by your college advisor.
 Typically payment to the college for the course credits is required.
 Our staff holds graduate degrees required to supervise Interns.
 The colleges that have officially placed interns with us: